BuildASpacePro/OpenPlan/README.md

 3. **Access the application**
    - Open your browser to http://localhost:4321
-   - Default login: admin/admin (change on first login)
+   - Default login: change on first login

 ### Management Commands